Maynard Miller

-Maynard Miller was a former American politician from Idaho.
+Maynard Malcolm Miller (born 1921, died January 26, 2014) was a former American politician from Idaho.
 Miller was a Republican member of Idaho House of Representatives from 1992 to 1998 for Idaho's 5th legislative district.

 In 1963 he took part in the American Mount Everest Expedition as a scientist and climber.
 Later he was a professor at the University of Idaho.